 Users use a special extension number to access their voicemail (by default: 50 or 51) and PIN.

-To change the extension or enable/disable PIN, go to section PBX Services (see screenshot 2) and read article Using PBX services.
+To change the extension or enable/disable PIN, go to section PBX Services and read article

 Figure 2 PBX Services

 To set the user's PIN, go to account configuration in section Users to tab Extensions.